Help Through Hardship Crisis and Advice First Aid

 Our partnerships and Refernet

 Citizens Advice is eager to connect with local partners who provide support to the many different communities in Wandsworth.
-We want to support a strong local network, ensuring people experiencing hardship crisis can easily access help during tough times.
+We want to support a strong local network, ensuring people experiencing hardship crises can easily access the help they need.

-We look to collaborate with volunteers, faith organisations, voluntary groups, food providers, activity providers – anyone who works with people who might need our help.
-We can offer outreach sessions, training for staff and volunteers (through AFA) and invitations to our events to connect with other organisations.
+We look to collaborate with volunteers, faith organisations, voluntary groups, food providers and any other individuals or organisations who work with residents who may need our help.
+We can offer outreach sessions, training for staff and volunteers (through AFA), and invitations to our events to connect with other organisations.

-As part of this work, we host an online referral platform called Refernet.
-Using Refernet partner organisations can easily send secure referrals to each other, to create an easier journey for our clients.
+As part of this work, we also host an online referral platform called Refernet.
+Through Refernet, partner organisations can easily send secure referrals to each other, to create an easier journey for our clients.

 Get in touch with harriet.plows@cawandsworth.org if you are part of an organisation based in Wandsworth and would like to connect.